brunopadz/mammoth/README.md

-# pg-jump: a postgres jumphost with query audit-logging

-This project is a fork of [crunchy-proxy](https://github.com/CrunchyData/crunchy-proxy) to function as an administrative Postgres jump host with audit logging.
-It is useful when your administrators need direct access to databases on occasion, but compliance requires that you have visibility into their actions.
+# mammoth

+> This project is a fork of [crunchy-proxy](https://github.com/CrunchyData/crunchy-proxy) and still licensed under [Apache 2.0](./LICENSE).
+>
+> For more info about Apache 2.0, read more about it [here](https://choosealicense.com/licenses/apache-2.0/).

-It logs all commands sent by clients for auditing purposes.
+Mammoth logs all commands sent by clients for auditing purposes.
 It does not log responses from the server, for data-protection reasons.

-Authentication is merely a pass-thru to the backend Postgres instance, and is not handled by this proxy server.
-This is currently a non-goal, but may eventually become a goal.

 Supports:
 * SSL (including mTLS, skipping validations, and enforcing SSL as required)